Killing of Brenda Sue Brown: Investigation

-Robert Roseboro was convicted in May 1969 of the 1968 murder of Mary Helen Williams of Shelby, whose murder was similar to that of Brenda Sue.

 Murder of Mary Helen Williams

 At 11:30 a.m. on June 22, 1968, a woman and her daughter arrived at Mary's Cannon Towel Outlet.
 This was Mary Helen Williams's business, located on Dixon Boulevard in Shelby.
 There they saw a "CLOSED" sign hanging in a window.

 The daughter looked in the window and saw a woman lying on the floor covered in blood.
 Shelby police were called to the business, where Robert Roseboro walked out with his hands in the air.
 Mary Helen Williams was found nude, with her body beaten and stabbed by a pair of scissors.
 The county coroner later said that, though Mrs. Williams was found nude, she had not been raped.
 In the store's restroom, police found Mrs. Williams's dress and underwear.

 At the time of Williams's murder, racial segregation was intense in Shelby.
 Rumors of the Ku Klux Klan threatening to harm Roseboro were taken so seriously that he was secretly transferred to a jail in a nearby county until his trial in 1969.

 During the two-day murder trial, a pathologist testified that blood found on Roseboro's clothes was type "A," which matched Mrs. Williams's blood type.
 Roseboro denied killing Mrs. Williams, saying that police lied about the investigation and that he would have had no motive for the murder because there had been no rape or robbery.
 He drew maps of where he was in the building when police arrived and explained how Mrs. Williams's blood had gotten onto his clothes.

-Roseboro was found guilty of murdering Mary Helen Williams and was sentenced to death.
+Roseboro was found guilty in May 1969 of murdering Mary Helen Williams and sentenced to death.
 However, his sentence was reduced to life in prison.
 Because of the similarities between this case and the Brenda Sue Brown murder, it became a common local belief that Roseboro had killed both of them.